 Now if you have an iRating that sits between one and two thousand, than you are getting into an interesting mix of players who are likely very evenly matched with you.
 This will also mean you often find yourself in high participation races in the top split or second split.
 Both of which will most likely be very hard to win for you, but should give you plenty of opportunity to learn and have some wheel to wheel action.

 Wait what, it's over 9000?!
 Yea it's possible, usually people who are this fast are referenced to as aliens in the sim racing community.
 Their speed is simply unnatural and therefor it's believed that these are actually aliens showing us a thing or two.
+All jokes asides, these are very talented sim racers and often can be found coaching or getting opportunities to race in the real world.

 Now this is a bit of a controversial one as both iRating and your Safety Rating should be a result of you participating in races.
 By trying to game the system you might have a higher iRating than the system designed for you to have.
-It will be great to post in your forum signature or boast your ego (which is totally fine), but you might end up in races against stronger opponents and iRacing still believes you should be on the podium in order to not lose any points.
+It will be great to post in your forum signature or boost your ego (which is totally fine), but you might end up in races against stronger opponents and iRacing still believes you should be on the podium in order to not lose any points.
 Which is also the beauty of the system, the more you race the more likely you will race against equally skilled opponents.

 With all of this in mind, you can approach each race from an analytical standpoints before considering joining.
 There's a great post that focuses on Oval series and how to boost your iRating.